Catalyst Acceleration for Gradient-Based Non-Convex Optimization: Tools for nonconvex optimization

-Convergence results for nonsmooth optimization typically rely on the concept of subdifferential, which does not admit a unique definition in a nonconvex context~\cite{borwein:lewis:2006}.
-In this paper, we circumvent this issue by focusing on a broad class of nonconvex functions known as weakly convex or lower $C^2$ functions, for which all these constructions coincide.
-Weakly convex functions cover most of the interesting cases of interest in machine learning and resemble convex functions in many aspects.
-In this section, we formally introduce them and discuss their subdifferential properties.
+In this paper, we focus on a broad class of nonconvex functions known as \emph{weakly convex} functions, which covers most of the cases of interest in machine learning and signal processing.